 I’ve read most of Gibson’s novels before, starting with Neuromancer (1984) when I was a teenager.
-(I can’t believe it was published over 30 years ago.
-That makes me feel old.)
+(I can’t believe it was published over 30 years ago; that makes me feel old!)
 I skipped the other two novels that make up the Sprawl Trilogy, and got back into him with 1993’s excellent Virtual Light–I think that it might be my new favourite Gibson book.
 Since then I’ve read all of his works except The Difference Engine, the latest ones being the Blue Ant Trilogy.
 I recommend them all, but you can probably tell I’m a big William Gibson fan.

-The Peripheral is not an easy read, especially the first one hundred or so pages.
-Gibson makes you work with this book, throwing you in at the deep end and expecting you to keep up with his style and invented language.
+This book is not an easy read, especially the first one hundred or so pages.
+Gibson makes you work with The Peripheral, throwing you in at the deep end and expecting you to keep up with his style and invented language.
 There are no explanations, you’re just there in the middle of this world which feels strange yet familiar.
 You could liken it to a form of time travelling, or eavesdropping in on a dream from another dimension.
 The opening line is:

 “They didn’t think Flynne’s brother had PTSD, but that sometimes the haptics glitched him.”

-Wow!
-What a start.
-This could put a lot of people off, but I instantly wanted to know more.
+Wow, what a start!
+I instantly wanted to know more.
 What are “haptics” and why do they “glitch” him?
 You can form some kind of idea about the meaning but it’s best not to worry too much about it; just go with the the story and discover the meaning as you progress.
 This kind of language is common in Gibson’s writing and he doesn’t include a glossary.
 I don’t mind this.
 In fact I enjoy the challenge.